Squidex/squidex-docs2/02-documentation/introduction-and-use-case.md

 }
 ```

-As you can see, we need an JSON object for our localized fields.
-To use a generalized structure all objects use fields `iv` (for invariant) is used for localized fields.
+As you can see, we need a JSON object for our localized fields.
+To use a generalized structure, all objects have an `iv` (which stands for invariant) key which is used for localized fields.
 Read more about the reasoning in the section about localization:

 {% content-ref url="concepts/localization.md" %}
 [localization.md](concepts/localization.md)